 The below estimates were provided by the funeral homes in May 2023, and are subject to change without notice.
 Clients should be aware that extra charges may apply, such as documentation fees, and that transportation charges often vary according to the weight of the deceased.
 Family should contact the funeral home for further information prior to making their final selection.

-Required Documents: In order to prepare a Consular Report of Death Abroad, the Consular Section needs the original local death certificate as well as documentation of the person’s identity and U.S. citizenship (e.g., the U.S. passport or the U.S. birth certificate when a passport is not available).
-Also, the next-of-kin needs to fill out a DS-2060 form – (PDF 42 Kb) provided by the funeral home or by our office.
+Required Documents: In order to prepare a Consular Report of Death Abroad, the Consular Section needs the original local death certificate, decedent’s American passport, copy of next-of-kin’s identification, copy of marriage certificate (when applicable), and next-of-kin needs to fill out a DS-2060 and an eCRODA form provided by the funeral home or by our office.

 By law, local burial must take place within 48 hours after the death.
 Arranging shipment of remains to the U.S. generally takes approximately 10 business days, though several factors can contribute to delays in shipment.
 The need for an autopsy can delay issuance of the Report of Death by a month or more; however, this will not usually delay shipment of the remains.
 After receiving all required documents, the next-of-kin will be sent an email which includes an electronic Consular Report of Death Abroad.